 In fact, what really saddens both my diplomat friend and Mr. Turner – as the latter writes; is that in Rwanda: ‘issues of ethnicity have simply been banned from public discourse’ […] by what he calls the victors’

 While we found it easy to rebut his report and expose its flows.
 We stopped short however, of preconceiving an upcoming crisis in Burundi.
-We are no conflict experts; nor are we Danish institutes for world developments; we are just citizens of mankind wishing well to all societies, with the needed humility to know our limits, when it comes to defining rich and complex civilizations in six months-researched 44 pager, flowed treatises.
+We are no conflict experts; nor are we Danish institutes for world developments; we are just citizens of mankind wishing well to all societies, with the needed humility to know our limits, when it comes to defining rich and complex civilizations in six months research and a 44 pager of flowed treatises.

 But Simon Turner isn’t alone on this; in fact, he was just feeding into a pervasive narrative of our region, widely held by the so-called experts; those who precisely feed off conflicts.
 And clearly he was supported, at least intellectually, by some diplomats who work in Rwanda.